IITDBGroup/ProvenanceWeek2021/t7-details.md

 The following are instructions for participants of the *[T7 Workshop on Provenance for Transparent Research]({{ site.baseurl }}/t7)*.

-## Please note that this workshop is actually going to be a little different
+## Please note that this workshop is actually going to be a little bit different

-It is easy to read through a description of yet another call for abstracts and expect an advertised workshop to be like others.
-No matter how a workshop is described, we generally assume that, in the end, a workshop will in fact comprise a series of presentations, with time allocated--sometimes--for a few questions between each talk.
+It is easy to read through a description of yet another call for abstracts and expect an advertised workshop to be like all the others.
+No matter how a workshop is described, we generally assume that a workshop will comprise a series of presentations, with time for just a few questions between each talk.

 This workshop aims to be different.
 Here is how: